sebastianvarela/PrettyLogger/README.md

 13:31:59.639 ◉ 🐛 This is a debug message [File.swift:L113]
 13:31:59.640 ◉ ✏️ This is a trace info [File.swift:L114]
 ```
-### Configuring Level
+### Level
-You can silent all logs or some depending on level by setting level on shared instance:
+You can silent all logs (or some, depending on level) by setting the property `level` on the shared instance:
 ```swift
 PrettyLogger.shared.level = .all //To show all messages PrettyLogger.shared.level = .disable //To silent logger
 PrettyLogger.shared.level = .info //To show all message except debug & trace
 ```
-The available levels are: disable, fatal, error, warn, info, debug, trace & all
+The available levels, in order, are: disable, fatal, error, warn, info, debug, trace & all
-### Setting PrettyLogger as global framework:
+### Global framework
 If you want to import all functions in your project without import PrettyLogger in every file you could use this directive in your AppDelegate:
 ```swift
 @_exported import PrettyLogger